nail-e/the-beginners-guide-to-lua/2-syntax.md

 print(type(money))      -- nil
 ```

+## Variable Assignment

-Variables can be assigned in multiple ways
+Values can be assigned to variables in multiple ways

 - **Chained assignment** is variable assignment that gives the same value to multiple variables
 ```lua